phantasy-project/phantasy-apps/phantasy_apps/allison_scanner/tests/cts/note.md

 ## Set up the development environment in CTS network

-The working machine is `csstudio`, from where, the PV write permission is granted.
+The working machine is `csstudio` (Debian 11), from where, the PV write permission is granted.

+Debian 12: work-cts-r4300-01

 ### Support IOC
 CTS provides all the PVs, but lacks some logic.